Betting Terms : Betting Jargon Explained | Glossary of Sports Betting

 Form

-Past performances used to give an indication of the
+Past performances used to give an indication of the team's chances.

 Form Player